alaut/sylt/README.md

 ## Introduction

-Sylt is a python package used to conveniently describe and analyze realistic longitudinal beam dynamics simulations in synchrotrons.
+Sylt is a python package used to conveniently describe and analyse realistic longitudinal beam dynamics simulations in synchrotrons.

 ## Implementation